Igor Danshin: Early life and prewar service

 An ethnic Russian, Igor Mikhailovich Danshin was born on 5 June 1905 in the city of Kerki, Bukhara.
 Before joining the Red Army, he worked as a senior clerk in the 8th Border Detachment of the OGPU in Naryn and in May 1924 became a secretary in the governorate local economic department in Alma-Ata.
 Danshin voluntarily entered the 1st Leningrad Red October Artillery School on 7 September 1925.
-After his graduation in September 1929, Danshin was sent to the 9th Artillery Regiment of the North Caucasus Military District at Rostov-on-Don, where he served successively as а firing platoon commander, training battery platoon commander, and assistant chief of the regimental reconnaissance units.
+After his graduation in September 1929, Danshin was sent to the 9th Artillery Regiment of the North Caucasus Military District at Rostov-on-Don, where he served successively as a firing platoon commander, training battery platoon commander, and assistant chief of the regimental reconnaissance units.

 After completing studies at the Engineering and Command Department of the Dzerzhinsky Red Army Artillery Academy from December 1932 to January 1938, Danshin, promoted to captain on 6 November 1937, was appointed head of the shooting and gunnery training department of the Artillery-Rifle Committee of the Anti-Aircraft Artillery Officers Command Course (KUKS) in Yevpatoria.
 He was promoted to major on 28 March 1939 and became head of the department of instruments and direction finders there in August of that year.
 During his time at the course, Danshin developed and published several teaching aids and instructions: rules for grenade firing, firing tubes, and calculation of the discrepancy between tabulated and actual fuse burning times.

 Danshin returned to operational units in November 1940 as commander of the artillery regiment of the 10th Mechanized Brigade of the Leningrad Military District.
 After the disbandment of the regiment in April 1941, he was appointed chief of staff of the Svir PVO Brigade Region, forming the brigade region headquarters and organizing the air defense of key points in its zone of responsibility.